Islamic Thought

-The arrogant heart, on the other hand, heaves and swells in its arrogance like a fast flowing river.
-It is like an elevated portion of the land at which water never settles.
+The arrogant heart, on the other hand, heaves and swells in its arrogance like a fast-flowing river.
+It is like an elevated portion of the land over which water never settles.
 This is hypocritical khushu`: the person feigns quietude and affects stillness of limb by way of ostentation.
 In reality, his soul is raging with lusts and desires; outwardly he displays khushu`, but inwardly the valley serpent and jungle lion lurk between his shoulders, waiting to pounce on the prey.

 Notes: Translated from Ibn al-Qayyim, al-Ruh, pp. 346-347